nerissacooney/ulises.us/_posts/2017-01-03-dear-reader-a-voice-and-nothing-more.md

 Ulises is a bookshop and curatorial platform dedicated to artists' books and independent art publications.
 Performing the model of a quarterly periodical, each curatorial season of Ulises invites contributors to present publications, workshops, lectures, artworks or collaborations in response to a theme.

 ---

 ## Twelve Books & Seven Records: Re-Voice

-Re-Voice, a curated selection of books and records on the theme of voice.
-By Mark Beasley
+A curated selection of books and records on the theme of voice, by Mark Beasley

 1. Ashley, Robert, Perfect Lives: An Opera, Burning Books, New York, 1991